Flow Best PracticesFlow Best Practices

 • Depending on the Kestra internal queue and repository implementation, there can be a hard limit on the size of the flow execution context as it is stored as a single row/message.
 Usually, this limit is around 1MB, so this is important to avoid storing large amounts of data inside the flow execution context.

-Task on the same execution
+Task in the same execution

 While it is possible to code a flow with any number of tasks, it is not recommended to have a lot of tasks on the same flow.

-A flow can be comprised of manually generated tasks or dynamic ones.
+A flow can be comprised of manually generated or dynamic tasks.
 While EachSequential and EachParallel are really powerful tasks to loop over the result of a previous task, there are some drawbacks.
 If the task you are looping over is too large, you can easily end up with hundreds of tasks created.
 If, for example, you were using a pattern with Each inside Each (nested looping), it would take only a flow with 20 TaskRuns X 20 TaskRuns to reach 400 TaskRuns.

 To avoid reaching these limits, you can easily create a subflow with the Subflow task, passing arguments from parent to child.
 In this case, since the Subflow task creates a new execution, the subflow tasks will be isolated and won't hurt performance.